imcharliesparks/GoodGame.GG/README.md

 - [ ] Make a better way to view what list the user is on when udpating or deleting a game
 - [ ] We need a better way to get to a specific list from mobile instead of having to see them all

+### Architecture Changes for ReWrite

+- [ ] Make lists its own collection with IDs for each list instead of doing everything by list name

 ### Still To Do for M-ist MVP

 - [ ] Redo header